deepaksood619/deepaksood619.github.io/docs/knowledge/quotes-proverbs/life.md

 The tool is only as effective as the skilfulness of the hands that wield it.
 A tool is only as good as the person using it.

+90 90 rule - when you think you are done with 90% of tasks, you are left with 90% of tasks

 ## End